frida/frida-website/_i18n/en/_docs/javascript-api.md

 const JString = Java.use('java.lang.String');
 const str = JString.$new(Java.array('byte', [ 0x48, 0x65, 0x69 ]));
 {% endhighlight %}

++   `Java.backtrace([options])`: generates a backtrace for the current thread.
+    {: #java-backtrace}

+    The optional `options` argument is an object that may contain some of the following keys:

+    -   `limit`: how many frames up the stack to walk, as a number.
+        Defaults to 16.

+    Returns an object with the following properties:

+    -   `id`: ID that can be used for deduplicating identical backtraces, as a string.
+    -   `frames`: stack frames.
+An array of objects containing the following
+        properties:

+        -   `signature`: stack frame signature as a string, e.g.
+            `Landroid/os/Looper;,loopOnce,(Landroid/os/Looper;JI)Z`
+        -   `origin`: where the code is from, i.e. a string specifying a filesystem path.
+On Android this is the path to the `.dex`.
+        -   `className`: class name that method belongs to, as a string, e.g.
+            `android.os.Looper`
+        -   `methodName`: method name as a string, e.g. `loopOnce`
+        -   `methodFlags`: method flags as a number, e.g.
+            `Java.ACC_PUBLIC | Java.ACC_STATIC`
+        -   `fileName`: source file name as a string, e.g. `Looper.java`
+        -   `lineNumber`: source line number as a number, e.g. `201`

 +   `Java.isMainThread()`: determine whether the caller is running on the main thread.